 It is notable that the A7 II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The GF6 lacks such a headphone port.

-Both the GF6 and the A7 II have been discontinued, but can regularly be found used on eBay.
+Both the GF6 and the A7 II have been discontinued, but can regularly be found used on ebay.
 The GF6 was replaced by the Panasonic GF7, while the A7 II was followed by the Sony A7 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic GF6 Manual (free pdf) or the online Sony A7 II Manual.
+Further information on the features and operation of the GF6 and A7 II can be found, respectively, in the Panasonic GF6 Manual (free pdf) or the online Sony A7 II Manual.

 So what conclusions can be drawn?
 Is the Panasonic GF6 better than the Sony A7 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.